augustoaf/ObjectDetection-MLmodel/readme.md

 ------------------------------------------------------------------------------------------------------
 App: request_to_tensorflow_serving.py

-This app consume an API exposed by TensorFlow Serving (running through a Docker container) to scoring an image through an Object Detector ML model (ssd_resnet50_v1_fpn_640x640_coco17_tpu-8)
+This app consume an API exposed by TensorFlow Serving (running through a Docker container) to scoring an image through an Object Detector ML model (ssd_resnet50_v1_fpn_640x640_coco17_tpu-8) and save a labeled image

 ------------------------------------------------------------------------------------------------------